datalad-handbook/book/docs/basics/101-120-summary.rst

 * Because an installed dataset knows its origin -- the place it was originally installed from -- it can be kept up-to-date with the :command:`datalad update` command.
-This command will query the origin of the dataset for updates, and a :command:`datalad update --merge` will integrate these changes into the dataset copy.
+This command will query the origin of the dataset for updates, and a :command:`datalad update --how merge` will integrate these changes into the dataset copy.

 * Thus, using DataLad, data can be easily shared and kept up to date